 The days of localizing content once and being done with it are over.
 In 2025, companies will need to embrace continuous localization.
 This means updating content regularly to keep up with changes in language, culture, or even product updates.

 As seen in the above example, video game companies, such as Ubisoft, use continuous localization to provide simultaneous localization for new features and updates in multiple regions.
-The company can hence release new content without delay worldwide.
+This allows the company to release new content simultaneously worldwide, without delay.
+Selecting translation services that offer the right language pairs for your specific industry, such as legal, medical, or tech, is crucial to ensure accuracy and compliance.

 For example, AI’s automation features allow businesses to automate project management, from translation requests to final delivery.
 This reduces human error and speeds up the entire localization process.